moebiussurfing/ofxSurfingImGui/README.md

 * [ofxImGui](https://github.com/Daandelange/ofxImGui/). _AWESOME_ [@Daandelange](https://github.com/Daandelange)'s fork.
   - You MUST use this above fork.

-  - Why a fork and NOT the [legacy](https://github.com/jvcleave/ofxImGui) **ofxImGui**?
+  - Why NOT the [legacy](https://github.com/jvcleave/ofxImGui) **ofxImGui**?
-    - Multi context/instances:
-      You can use several windows from different add-ons without colliding.
+    - Multi context/instances: You can use several windows from different add-ons without colliding.
     - Easy to update to future **NEW ImGui** versions.